VRConservation/cmp5/3_plan.md

 Ideally, your project goals should fit within and contribute to broader program and/or organizational goals.
 Indeed, in some cases, what your project is expected to achieve may be specified by your organization and/or statutory requirements.
 These external obligations may ultimately influence your team’s prioritization of actions.
 Where possible and relevant, your team also should consider the opportunity to align your goals – (and objectives discussed later) with broader national, regional, and/or international efforts (e.g., the United Nations Framework Convention on Climate Change, Sustainable Development Goals, Convention on Biodiversity, United Nations Declaration on the Rights of Indigenous Peoples) and specify how your project intends to contribute to these wider efforts.
 You should not force this connection, but rather look for where there is overlap and potential for alignment.

 If you did a viability assessment in Step 1B, you have already defined the elements of a good goal because you know the key attributes needed for a healthy focal value, you know by when you hope to achieve the desired status, and you know what you need to measure to assess its health.
 Developing a goal is just a matter of converting this viability information into a goal statement.
-As an example, a SMART goal for the forest corridor biodiversity focal value in Figure 6 might be: By 2035, the forest corridor linking the White River Watershed to Los Grillos is at least 5 km wide and remains unfragmented.
+As an example, a SMART goal for the forest corridor biodiversity focal value in {numref}`6ex`, Asesss Chapter might be: By 2035, the forest corridor linking the White River Watershed to Los Grillos is at least 5 km wide and remains unfragmented.

 If a project has human wellbeing focal values, then goals should be set for these focal values.
 To do so, the team can define key attributes needed for a healthy human wellbeing focal value.